charlesreid1-docker/d-stunnel/README.md

 ### Docker Container Test

-Now, stunnel is supposed to start automatically when the container is created, but we can test if the Docker container and the stunnel command actually worked by starting a bash shell.
+Now, stunnel is supposed to start automatically when the container is created.
+We can test if the Docker container and the stunnel command actually worked by starting a bash shell in the docker container.
 When you get the shell, run the stunnel command.

 ```plain
 $ docker run -ti cmr_stunnel /bin/bash